- Fresh new face on a stylish body

 features & specs

-The X6 M adds larger air intakes and lowers the ride height for a more sporty stance.
+On the X6 M, BMW adds larger air intakes and lowers the ride height for a more sporty stance.
 There's a slim rear spoiler painted body color, and M badging applied front, sides, and back.

-Inside the 2015 BMW X6, the look is familiar with a 10.2-inch flat-screen display dominating the dashboard view, accented by a choice of brushed aluminum, or a variety of wood trim elements.
+The cockpit of the X6 wears a look familiar to BMWs across the lineup.
+It was broadly reorganized for the 2015 model year, and the new look reframes big sets of controls more subtly and more handsomely than it did before.
+A 10.2-inch screen display dominates the dashboard, accented by a choice of brushed aluminum, or a variety of wood trim elements.
 High-gloss black and pearl gloss chrome surfaces complete the sophisticated, modern theme.

 As with other recent BMW vehicles, the X6 is available in a range of trim lines, including the xLine and M Sport line.
 Each adds a themed package of appearance elements, ranging from refined to sporty.
 Optional interior upgrades include six colors of Dakota leather, with Cognac and Coral Red new for 2015.
 X6 M vehicles add their own Merino leather and Alcantara headliner, aluminum accent trim, and more M badging.

-The 2015 X6 comes very well equipped, but with tantalizing wheel, trim, and interior upgrades, as well as those technology extras, it's quite easy to load up an xDrive35i to more than $90k or an xDrive50i to above the $100k mark--where the X6 M takes up the baton, with its starting price of $103,050.
+The X6 comes very well equipped at its base price of $61,595, but with tantalizing wheel, trim, and interior upgrades, as well as those technology extras, it's quite easy to load up an xDrive35i to more than $90,000 or an xDrive50i to above the $100,000 mark—where the X6 M takes up the baton.